dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 ### Source code is up on Github

 The source code examples in this post are up on [Github in my test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-alpha-map).
+This is also where I park the source code for my [many other blog posts on threejs](/categories/three-js/).

 ### Version Numbers matter with three.js

-When I first wrote this post I was using threejs version r104, and the last time I edited this post I was using r135.
+When I first wrote this post I was using threejs version r104, and the last time I edited this post I was using r146.
 Threejs is still being developed and is moving pretty fast, in the future there might come another time where this code might break.
 So if things are not working out for you with this example, and many other examples on the open Internet the first thing you should check is the version of threejs that you are using.

 ## 1 - Alpha map example in three js